HenryZH39/GitBook/others/BQ.md

 ### My answers:
 #### 1. Tell me about yourself:
 - What value could you bring to the company ?
-    - I'm working as a full stack develper for about 3 years.
-And I'm familiar with web application development and I also have some experience in Android application Development.
+    - I'm working as a full stack develper in Retail company for about 3 years.
+And I'm familiar with ERP system, web application development, and I also have some experience in Android application Development.
 - Your Strength
-   - I'm highly adaptable could adapt to different environment very quickly.
-I enjoy teamwork.
-I'm also team-oriented, result-oriented.
-I could work hard to acheive the goals.
-Moreover, I love challenges and enjoy learning new things .
+   - I'm highly adaptable and willing communicte with internal or external customer.
+Cause when working for ERP system, you need to communicate with a lot of other departments, like product department, Markting deparment, Iventory department.
+They did help improve the communication skills and I did help me learn the different working process.
+So I enjoy teamwork.
+I love challenges and enjoy learning new things .
+   - For small - medium company, the tech - stack was outdated and pretty hard to make large change on it.
+So I did want to find a new role could have more chanllenges
 - Your Weakness (no need if not asked) (spring framework)
-   - I'm curiouse people.
+   - I have had trouble in the past with planning and prioritization.
 So if i face some new challenges , I sometimes addicted to learning new things .
 One time I almost missed the deadline.
 After that exprience, I learn to control my schedule and deliver the task first.
 After that, I will find some time to learn the new thing and tried to do some optimization.
+   - learn spring framwrok miss deadline for test
+   - peak time too many works and pressure. make clear and asked for help
 - What I am looking for ?
    - I'm looingk for a position that I could add value to.
 That I could also have challenges and learn new thins.
 - Is this company or the role looking for ? (quesiton could ask to interviewer)